OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 - **Yes** – Receive alerts for each completed signature.
 - **No** – Notifications are turned off.

-**Details:**
+> User can change this option while creating the document or template.

+**Details**:
 The document creator will receive an email notification whenever a signer signs the document.

-**Note**: Regardless of this setting, a completion email with the signed document and completion certificate attached is always sent to all signers and the document owner.
+**Note**: Regardless of this setting, a **completion email** with the signed document and completion certificate is **always sent** to all signers and the document owner.

 ---

 ## 📬 Send in Order

-Decide whether the document should be signed sequentially or simultaneously by multiple signers.
+Decide whether the document should be signed **sequentially** or **simultaneously** by multiple signers.

 - **Yes** – Signers receive the document in a set order.
 - **No** – All signers receive the document at once.

-**Details:**
-Choose how you want the signing requests to be sent to the document signers:

-- **Yes**: Sends the signing request to the first signer initially.
-Once the first signer completes their part, the next signer in the sequence receives the request.
-This continues until all signers have signed.
-This ensures the document is signed in a specific order.

-- **No**: Sends signing links to all signers simultaneously.
-Each signer can sign at their convenience, regardless of whether others have signed.
-This method is faster but does not enforce any order.

-Select the option that best suits your document processing needs.

----

-## 🧭 Timezone & Date Format

-Customize the **Timezone** and **Date Format** according to your regional preferences.

-- Supports **12-hour** or **24-hour** time formats.
-- Affects the timestamp shown on the platform and audit trails.

----

-## 🧪 LTV Enabled Signatures (BETA)

-Enable **Long-Term Validation (LTV)** to ensure the authenticity of the signature over time.
-*Currently in beta testing.*
+> User can change this option while creating the document or template.

+**Details**:

+- **Yes**: Signers are notified one after another.
+The next signer gets access only after the previous has completed signing.
+- **No**: All signers receive links at the same time.
+They can sign independently of one another.

 ---